Combat!: Lost Sheep, Lost Shepherd

 deployment of dialogue material has one of the seven (Claude Akins) tell a tale

-of marauding Comanches besieging him and his wife, one bullet left, the wife
+of marauding Comanches besieging him and his wife, one bullet left, the wife begs

-delicate matter of the church involved in such doings (the priest is helpless).
+matter of the church involved in such doings (the priest is helpless).

 In one artful